 Point 5.
 How to maintain the ML model?

-You should not expect that the customer’s behaviour won’t change.
+You should not expect that the customer’s behavior won’t change.
 The external environment and market will also be inevitably changing.
 Any model will need to receive new data and be regularly updated.
 At this stage, you will need a set of metrics to control the model’s quality.
 It is very important to keep in mind the following:

 1) It is enough to retrain the model on new data to make sure the quality of work will remain at an acceptable level.
 Let’s continue maintaining this model.